-When a scheme member joins an MPF scheme, the trustee will provide the member with an MPF Scheme Brochure (or referred to as an “offering document”).
-This document contains details of all the funds available in the scheme.
+When a scheme member joins an MPF scheme, the trustee will provide the member with a Key Scheme Information Document and an MPF Scheme Brochure.
+The Key Scheme Information Document provides key information about an MPF scheme and the MPF Scheme Brochure provides details of an MPF scheme.
 The trustee will allocate fund units to the scheme member’s account according to the member’s investment choices, forming the investment portfolio.

 Risk tolerance level